tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/day-2---hello-css.md

      background-color: #FCF7DE;
    }
    ~~~
-4. Let's use a multiple selector to select all the headings and paragraphs and give them the same padding and margin.<br>&nbsp;
+4. Let's use a multiple selector to select all the headings and paragraphs and give them the same padding and margin.

    ~~~css
    h1, h2, h3, h4, h5, p {